derekschatz/ConsulTracker/TASK.md

 - Schema includes support for multiple clients and engagements
 - Time logs are linked to engagements for proper tracking
 - Invoice system supports line items and different statuses
+- Client billing details are automatically pulled when creating invoices